-The governing site lot classification in accordance with AS 2870-2011 has been identified as "Class P" (Problematic Site) for the overall site, due to the presence of existing infrastructures (including the Sydney Water pipelines) and trees within and adjoining the site, causing abnormal and changing moisture conditions.
+The governing site lot classification in accordance with AS 2870-2011 has been identified as "Class P" (Problematic Site) for the overall site, due to:

+- The presence of relatively deeper fill material, considered as "uncontrolled fill". - The presence of existing infrastructures and trees within and adjoining the site, causing abnormal and changing moisture conditions.

-Based on the borehole and DCP tests carried out within the proposed development area, AS 2870-2011 indicates the site may be classified as a "Class H1" site, for design and construction of the foundation system founded below any topsoil, slopewash, fill or other deleterious material, being entirely on the inferred bedrock underlying the proposed development area (subject to confirmation).
+Based on the selected borehole and DCP tests carried out within the site (where accessible and feasible), AS 2870-2011 indicates the site may be classified as a "Class H1" site, for the design and construction of the foundation system founded below any topsoil, slopewash, fill or other deleterious material, being entirely on appropriate consistency/strength natural soils underlying the proposed development area (subject to confirmation).

 This classification is solely based on assessment of the subsurface conditions are the selected borehole and testing locations within the site, and confirmation should be carried out as outlined in this report.
+Where deeper clayey soils are encountered during construction or subsurface conditions vary from those outlined in this report, GCA should be contacted immediately, to re-assess the findings and recommendations presented in this report.

 Foundation design and construction should be carried out as outlined in Section 3.4 below, with reference made to AS 2870-2011.
-Geotechnical inspections and confirmation of the actual depth of underlying fill material, natural soils and inferred bedrock should be made prior to construction by additional borehole drilling and rock strength testing, or during construction by inspection.
+Geotechnical inspections and confirmation of the actual depth of underlying fill material and estimated consistency/strength of the natural soils should be made prior to construction by additional borehole drilling and appropriate testing, or by inspection during construction.

-Where ground conditions vary from those outlined at the borehole and testing locations, and confirmation of the actual depth of underlying fill material, natural soils and inferred bedrock has not been carried out by a geotechnical engineer as outlined in this report, and where the building foundations are not proposed to be constructed on the inferred bedrock underlying the site, GCA should be contacted immediately, and the building foundations be designed and constructed as a "Class P" site.
+Where ground conditions vary from those outlined at the borehole and testing locations, and confirmation of the actual depth of underlying fill material and natural soils have not been carried out by a geotechnical engineer as outlined in this report, and where the building foundations are not proposed to be constructed on the appropriate consistency/strength natural soils underlying the site, GCA should be contacted immediately, and the building foundations be designed and constructed as a "Class P" site.